 What is my tax liability?

 All payments of interest are made without deduction of tax.
+All fees are inclusive of UK VAT (Value-Added Tax), if applicable.
 You are responsible for the payment of any tax due.
 Please consult your tax advisor for details.

 Can I lend or borrow in currencies other than British pounds?

 We support loans made in British pounds (GBP), Canadian dollar (CAD), euro (EUR), Swiss franc (CHF) and US dollar (USD).